cksajil/rainfall_monitor/README.md

 ### Supporting scripts to monitor rainfall using acoustic sensors
 1. eda_rainfall.ipynb : Contains exploratory data analysis and visualizations to derive insights from data recorded

+### Observations

+1. There is correlation w.r.t. mechanical readings and acoustic measurements
+2. The acoustic feature loudness (pearson: 0.7371) is found to be more correlated to mechanical measurements
+3. For low volumes of rain (0.28 mm), the variation in loudness is not very useful.
+Hence in these cases a different strategy needs to be deviced
+4. For low volumes of rain (e.g. <=0.28 mm) the tipping event happens relatively after longer duration (10-150 min).
+Hence loudness measurement in the last 1 minute may not account for the drizzling rain happened from the previous tipping point.